-Filmmaker Courtney Paige returns to Close-Up Culture to talk about her award-winning film, The Color Rose, and her upcoming new podcast.
+Filmmaker Courtney Paige returns to Close-Up Culture to talk about her award-winning film, The Color Rose.

 CLOSE-UP: Hi Courtney, when we last spoke to you, a lot of things were happening.
 ‘The Color Rose’, your directional feature film debut, is on the festival circuit.
 Congrats!
 How does it feel to know that something you wrote and directed is being seen?